 The similarity with sports is that men and women serving their countries in different ways need to perform and that can’t be negotiated with.
 Just as an athlete needs to uphold certain levels in different physical metrics they do so too.
-Here the kBox serves the important need for effective training.
+Here the kBox and the kPulley serve the important need for effective training.
 They can’t spend time in physical preparation that doesn’t pay off.

-With the kBox, the variable resistance, the wide array of important basic drills and functional movements, and the high eccentric load give the results that both athletes and professional users need.
+With the kBox and the kPulley, the variable resistance, the wide array of important basic drills and functional movements, and the high eccentric load give the results that both athletes and professional users need.